yarisvt/tyk-docs/tyk-docs/content/configure/tyk-gateway-configuration-options.md

 ### <a name="enable_jsvm"></a> enable_jsvm

-By default we have now disabled the JavaScript middleware system to ensure higher performance on nodes.
-If you are using the JSVM (custom middleware, or virtual endpoints), then enable this setting.
+This defaults to `false`.
+Set to `true` if you are using JSVM custom middleware or virtual endpoints.

 ### <a name="disable_virtual_path_blobs"></a> disable_virtual_path_blobs